What is a Benjamin-Carver Scientist?

 History of Partnership

 Our two universities, located only ~130 miles apart, have complementary strengths and have been partners for almost 20 years.
-Because of our shared interest in diversity and inclusive excellence in health equity research, our partnership has resulted in publications, grant funding, and investigators trained to conduct health disparities research.
+Because of our shared interest in health equity research, our partnership has resulted in publications, grant funding, and investigators trained to conduct health disparities research.

-The FIRST Benjamin-Carver Scientists program offers the opportunity to translate our collaborative track record into comprehensive institutional changes and long-term structural support to grow and sustain diversity among the research faculty at both UAB and Tuskegee.
+The FIRST Benjamin-Carver Scientists program offers the opportunity to translate our collaborative track record into comprehensive institutional changes and long-term structural support to grow and sustain faculty at both UAB and Tuskegee with different and wide-ranging life experiences, perspectives, and backgrounds.
 The past year has shown that change can be accomplished rapidly.

 Our partnership will create synergy and more impactful change than either institution can achieve alone.
-With the UAB and Tuskegee partnership, and the FIRST Benjamin-Carver Scientists, our collaboration grows into a comprehensive diversity and inclusion effort, strengthening the ties between our two institutions.
+With the UAB and Tuskegee partnership, and the FIRST Benjamin-Carver Scientists, our collaboration advances health equity research and strengthens the ties between our two institutions.
 Additionally, this opportunity adds value for not just our Benjamin-Carver Scientists, but all early-career faculty, by providing access to resources, facilities, and populations not normally available at one or the other institution.

 Why the name Benjamin-Carver?